noracamacho/MovieHub/README.md

 # MovieHub Web App

 This app allows users to search for movies by title and view popular, upcoming, and top-rated movies.
-It was built using [React](https://reactjs.org/) and [Vite](https://vitejs.dev/), and uses [Tailwind CSS](https://tailwindcss.com/) for styling.
+It was built using [React](https://reactjs.org/) and uses [Tailwind CSS](https://tailwindcss.com/) for styling.

 ## Features